ms/buildtogether.tech/10-research/index.md

     comfort zone.)

 8. Do the background reading.
-:   H.L.
-Mencken once wrote that, "There is always a well-known solution to
+:   <span i="Mencken, H.L.">H.L.
+Mencken</span> once wrote that, "There is
-    every human problem---neat, plausible, and wrong."
+    always a well-known solution to every human problem---neat, plausible, and wrong."
 Your problem is almost certainly one of those, and is almost certainly more complex than you first realize.
 While Rule #4 tells researchers to sacrifice detail for clarity, this rule asks practitioners to make an effort to grasp at least some of that detail so that you don't waste time reinventing wheels and so that your research partner can think, work, and talk at full speed.

 9. Don't overstate what has been learned.
 :   This rule is also a complement to Rule #4.
 The "maybes" and "howevers" that